johnsyweb/johnsyweb.github.io/_posts/2015-03-01-my_year_of_running.markdown

 The physio allowed me to ease back into running gently at the beginning of December.
-I went for a 1 km run with Eamonn to celebrate and was completely pain free.
+I went for a 1 km run with Eamonn to celebrate and was completely pain-free.
 That Saturday I did a slow return to my home parkrun.
 Again, pain-free.
 I'd wanted to run the 10 km Christmas Run at Albert Park, but the physio advised me to stick to 5 km as a limit for now and so I ran [my best-ever 5 km](https://www.strava.com/activities/228015874/overview) at Emma and Tom's